Keyboard shortcuts

 Branches of if return arrays of different sizes

-When an if (or match) expression has branches that returns array of different sizes, the differing sizes will be replaced with fresh unknown sizes.
+When an if (or match) expression has branches that return arrays of different sizes, the differing sizes are replaced with fresh unknown sizes.
 For example:

-This expression will have type [k][2]i32, for some fresh k.
+This expression has type [k][2]i32 for some fresh k.

-Important: The check whether the sizes differ is done when first encountering the if or match during type checking.
-At this point, the type checker may not realise that the two sizes are actually equal, even though constraints later in the function force them to be.
-This can always be resolved by adding type annotations.
+Important: the check for differing sizes is performed when first encountering the if or match during type checking.
+At that point the type checker may not yet realise that the two sizes are equal, even though constraints later in the function force them to be.
+Adding type annotations resolves this.

 An array produced by a loop does not have a known size

 If the size of some loop parameter is not maintained across a loop iteration, the final result of the loop will contain unknown sizes.
-For example:
+Similarly to conditionals, the type checker may sometimes be too conservative in concluding that a size might change during the loop; adding type annotations to the loop parameter can resolve this.

 Size Coercion